rfortherestofus/r-without-statistics/proposal.md

 2. Founded and written articles for [XI Quarterly](https://drive.google.com/file/d/0BzA6GcmEs1BZbFBfLXh6RzJ0M2s/view?usp=sharing&resourcekey=0-ck-nTlCstjJW1vI2xcZsKg), a magazine about soccer in North America
 3. Completed a [200+ page dissertation on immigration and youth sports](https://drive.google.com/file/d/0BzA6GcmEs1BZeTktdE9IZEYwckE/view?usp=sharing&resourcekey=0-_a3CWF6jJXWOvJa5d1F9hQ)

 David also has extensive marketing experience that will serve this book well.
 Having founded R for the Rest of Us from scratch, David has become one of the leading figures in the R community.
-With over 12,000 Twitter followers, an email list of close to 3,000 subscribers, and personal connections with nearly all of the most prominent figures in the R community, David has the tools to create a highly successful book.
+With over 12,000 Twitter followers, an email list of close to 3,000 subscribers, and personal connections with nearly all of the most prominent figures in the R community, David has the tools to create and market a highly successful book.